brkcvlk/kaggle-netlix-data-analysis/README.md

 ## 📁 Dataset

 The project uses a dataset named `netflix_movies.csv`.
-This file taken from [Kaggle](https://www.kaggle.com/datasets/ankulsharma150/netflix-data-analysis/data)
+This file is taken from [Kaggle](https://www.kaggle.com/datasets/ankulsharma150/netflix-data-analysis/data)

 ## 📊 Visualizations